3: Know your subject matter

 So much of being a product manager depends on successfully persuading and influencing others.
-Whether you’re presenting your product strategy, presenting a business case to the Board or talking with your customers, you need to demonstrate a good knowledge of your products and market to ensure that you come over as authoritative and credible.
+Whether you’re presenting your product strategy, presenting a business case to the Board or talking with your customers, you need to know your subject matter: to demonstrate a good knowledge of your products and market to ensure that you come over as authoritative and credible.

 If your audience perceives your lack of preparation or understanding of the subject matter, even if the rationale behind your proposal is sound, you’ll fail to convince them.

 Stay curious and keep asking questions

 This is why it’s so important to spend the first month in a new role doing all you can to understand how your product works, the needs, problems and challenges of the markets it which it operates, its financial performance and your organisation’s internal processes around product creation, launch and in-life support.
 Beyond the first month, continue to learn.
 There will never come a point where you know it all, so stay curious and keep asking questions.